SAP/ui5-linter/docs/Rules.md

 ## no-ambiguous-event-handler

-Checks whether event handlers in XML views/fragments are prefixed by a dot '.' (i.e. controller method) or refer to a local name (via `core:require` import).
+Checks whether event handlers in XML views/fragments are prefixed by a dot '.' (i.e. represent a controller method) or refer to a local name (via `core:require` import).

 **Related information**
 - [Handling Events in XML Views](https://ui5.sap.com/#/topic/b0fb4de7364f4bcbb053a99aa645affe)